API Key Management

 Permissions define what operations a key can perform within its scope:

-| Permission | Space Role | Can Do |
+| Permission | Space Role | User keys can do | Service keys can do |

-read | VIEWER | Read resources, list items |
+read | VIEWER | Read resources, list items | Same |

-write | EDITOR | Create, update resources |
+write | EDITOR | Create and update resources | Update supported existing resources (creation is gated) |

-admin | ADMIN | Delete resources, manage space settings |
+admin | ADMIN | Delete resources, manage space settings | Delete supported existing resources, manage settings (creation is gated) |

 How Service Keys Derive Space Roles